Available Reaction Networks

 These networks also combine some of the \(A(\alpha,p)X(p,\gamma)B\) links with \(A(\alpha,\gamma)B\), allowing us to drop the intermediate nucleus \(X\).
 Some will approximate \(A(n,\gamma)X(n,\gamma)B\) into an effective \(A(nn,\gamma)B\) rate (double-neutron capture).

-The networks are named with a descriptive name, the number of nuclei,
+The networks are named with a descriptive name and the number of nuclei, along with letters:

 .